 3.2 General Blockchain Stack Architecture

-In a traditional Web 2.0 application, the user interacts with the applications frontend via a browser, while the frontend inputs translate into queries (such as json) and send to the backend APIs.
+In a traditional Web 2.0 application, the user interacts with the applications frontend via a browser while the frontend inputs translate into queries (such as json) and send to the backend APIs.
 The backend performs necessary actions and outputs responses to the user while also storing relevant data into databases.

 In Web 3.0, the full stack includes crypto wallet and client-side application as the front end, smart contract as the backend that is deployed on the blockchain network, and a node provider to connect smart contract and the client-side application.
 The frontend behaves somewhat the same, but with the added feature of being able to identify the user inside blockchain network by interacting with crypto wallet.
 Then, node provider is connected to frontend that serve as a mean to provide an API key to connect to the blockchain network.
 It will locate the smart contract that is deployed on the network, where the smart contract is written in programming languages such as Solidity, and act as a backend API.
 Once transaction is completed, the transaction detail and state changes is stored on blockchain using cryptographic verifiable method.